 Where do I find the text link counter?

-Improve site structure by adding links
+Improve site structure by adding links from your post

 Improve those cornerstone articles

 To check whether you’re linking sufficiently to these cornerstones, you should select your cornerstone articles in your post overview.
-You can indicate which posts are your cornerstones in the Yoast SEO meta box (just beneath the snippet preview).
-If one of your cornerstones has very few links, you’ll have work to do!
-Our internal linking tool will help you to figure out which articles to start linking to.
+You can indicate which posts are your cornerstones in the Yoast SEO meta box (just beneath your SEO analysis).
+If one of your cornerstones doesn’t have more than a few links, you’ll have work to do!
+Our internal linking tool will help you figure out which articles to start linking to.

-Read more: Site structure: the ultimate guide »
+Keep reading: Site structure: the ultimate guide »

 - Event December 09, 2023 Team Yoast is at Attending, Organizing, Sponsoring WordCamp Ahmedabad 2023!
 Click through to see who will be there, what we will do, and more!
 See where you can find us next »

 - SEO webinar 12 December 2023 Learn how to start your SEO journey the right way with our free webinar.
 Get practical tips and answers to all your questions in the live Q&A!
 All Yoast SEO webinars »